keploy/community-blog/cm2cxh6rp000108la5ip73jk4.md

 ### **Load Testing:**

-**Purpose**: To determine how the application behaves under expected user loads.
+**Purpose:** To determine how the application behaves under expected user loads.

 **Description**: Load testing involves simulating a specific number of users accessing the application simultaneously to see if it can handle the anticipated traffic without performance degradation.

-**Use Case**: Identifying the maximum operating capacity of an application and pinpointing bottlenecks that could hinder performance under normal usage.
+**Use Case:** Identifying the maximum operating capacity of an application and pinpointing bottlenecks that could hinder performance under normal usage.

 ### **Stress Testing**:

 **Purpose**: To determine the application's robustness and stability under extreme conditions.

-**Description**: Stress testing pushes the application beyond its normal operational capacity, often to the breaking point, to understand how it behaves under extreme load conditions and to identify its limits.
+**Description:** Stress testing pushes the application beyond its normal operational capacity, often to the breaking point, to understand how it behaves under extreme load conditions and to identify its limits.

 **Use Case**: Assessing how an application handles traffic spikes, such as during sales events or new feature launches, and determining the application's recovery ability after failure.

 ### **Endurance Testing (Soak Testing)**:

-**Purpose**: To evaluate the application's performance over an extended period under a typical load.
+**Purpose:** To evaluate the application's performance over an extended period under a typical load.

-**Description**: Endurance testing involves running the application for a prolonged time to identify issues like memory leaks, resource depletion, or degradation in performance over time.
+**Description:** Endurance testing involves running the application for a prolonged time to identify issues like memory leaks, resource depletion, or degradation in performance over time.

-**Use Case**: Ensuring that the application remains stable and performs consistently over time, is particularly important for applications expected to run continuously.
+Use Case: Ensuring that the application remains stable and performs consistently over time, is particularly important for applications expected to run continuously.

 ### **Spike Testing**:

-**Purpose**: To assess the application's performance when subjected to sudden and extreme increases in load.
+**Purpose:** To assess the application's performance when subjected to sudden and extreme increases in load.

-**Description**: Spike testing measures how the application handles sudden spikes in user activity and whether it can maintain performance without crashing or significant degradation.
+**Description:** Spike testing measures how the application handles sudden spikes in user activity and whether it can maintain performance without crashing or significant degradation.

-**Use Case**: Testing applications that may experience sudden traffic increases, such as during breaking news events, flash sales, or ticket releases.
+**Use Case:** Testing applications that may experience sudden traffic increases, such as during breaking news events, flash sales, or ticket releases.

 ### **Volume Testing**: